-A fast k nearest neighbors algorithm that uses a binary tree to divide the training set into neighborhoods.
-K-d Neighbors then does a binary search to locate the nearest neighborhood of an unknown sample and prunes all neighborhoods whose bounding box is further than the kth nearest neighbor found so far.
-The main advantage of K-d Neighbors over brute force KNN is that it is more efficient, however it cannot be partially trained.
+A fast K Nearest Neighbors algorithm that uses a binary search tree (BST) to divide the training set into neighborhoods.
+K-d Neighbors then does a binary search to locate the nearest neighborhood of an unknown sample and prunes all neighborhoods whose bounding box is further than the k'th nearest neighbor found so far.
+The main advantage of K-d Neighbors over brute force KNN is that it is much more efficient, however it cannot be partially trained.

 Data Type Compatibility: Depends on distance kernel